-ING applies this principle.
+ING Bank applies this principle.
 Per August 2009 a Risk Committee of the Supervisory Board has been installed.
-On a quarterly basis financial and non-financial risk reports are discussed in the Risk Committee and subsequently in the Supervisory Board.
+On a quarterly basis the Risk & Capital Management report is discussed in the Risk Committee and subsequently in the Supervisory Board.

 The risk appetite statements are also discussed in the Risk Committee and subsequently in the Supervisory Board.
 The Charter of the Supervisory Board of ING Bank N.V. and the Risk Committee have been amended accordingly.